Nexusoft/Mining-Pool/README.md

     "public_ip"             // public ip of the API which a frontend connect to.
     "listen_port"           // port of the API for listening to incoming API calls (from the web frontend for example).
     "wallet_ip"             // the ip the NXS wallet listens to.
-Needed for API calls "auth_user"         // Optional.
-If this config value is given then the API calls requires BasicAuth REST.
+Needed for API calls "auth_user"             // Username used for BasicAuth REST.
-    "auth_pw"           // Optional.
-If the auth_user config option is given then this field is mandatory.
+    "auth_pw"               // Password used for BasicAuth REST.
     "reward_calc_update_interval"   // Optional, default=300, time in seconds updating the mining_info for the API

     "devices"              // Array where GPU models can be added with hashrate and power_consumption.
 This is the data for the reward_calculation site if the frontend.